How can I fix vertical double vision?

 Answer:

-When a person sees a ghost image with each eye alone and with both eyes open, it means the problem is in the focusing portion of the eye and not in the eye motor system (muscles of the eyes).
-A frequent cause of ghosting is astigmatism, but it can also come from abnormalities of the lens.
-As you note it can be improved somewhat by refraction (glasses), but not always.
-In any case this is a situation that requires a comprehensive exam to try to determine the cause.
-Any type of ophthalmologist should be able to investigate this issue.
+When a person sees a ghost image with each eye alone and with both eyes open, it means the problem is in the focusing portion of the eye (the cornea and the lens) and not in the eye motor system (or muscles of the eyes).